 - Snowshoeing the Maine Huts & Trails System

 - FREE season ski passes to Titcomb Mt and FREE learn-to-ski & ride lessons at Titcomb

 Shakespeare in the Morning, Skiing and Riding by Noon

-With Sugarloaf, Saddleback, and Sunday River in our backyard, we’re closer to more world-class ski resorts than is any college in New England.
+With Sugarloaf and Sunday River in our backyard, we’re closer to more world-class ski resorts than is any college in New England.
 In fact, if you’ve skied Sugarloaf or went to the Maine Huts & Trails you probably drove right past our campus on your way.
 They’re just up the road a ways.

 Where else can you take a Shakespeare class in the morning and then take Sugarloaf’s SuperQuad chairlift before noontime?

 Get Your Shred On — FREE

 Thanks to a generous donation from Sunday River and Sugarloaf, all full-time UMF students get a FREE season pass to Farmington’s Titcomb Mountain, just 10 minutes from campus.

 Always wanted to try skiing and snowboarding?
 Well, UMF students also get FREE learn-to-ski-and-ride lessons at Titcomb.
 Yes, FREE — taught by fellow UMF students in our Alpine Operations Certificate program.

 Titcomb also offers nighttime Alpine skiing and snowboarding; miles of Nordic skiing trails (many lighted); a terrain park; a gi-normous new outdoor fire pit for Après-skiing / riding hanging out; a cool rustic main lodge with beautiful fieldstone fireplace and a cafeteria serving homemade treats, burgers, the best french fries ever and poutine.